 Presenter: Ryan Rampersaud, MD PhD

 Description: Dr. Rampersaud discusses mental health conditions such as depression, anxiety, and bipolar disorder and how the microbiome impacts psychiatric diseases.
+The presentation link can be accessed here.

 The Microbes Upon Us: How the Cutaneous Microbiome Promotes Skin Health